stripe/stripe-dotnet/README.md

 Customer customer = service.Get("cus_1234");
 ```

-The traditional Global Configuration pattern will continue to work for everyone.
+The previous global configuration pattern will continue to be supported.

 ### Authentication